durvesh-patil/MERN-assignment/README.md

 ### 3.MongoDB config

-    Make sure to add .env file in backend with your mongo URI
+    Make sure to add .env file in backend with your mongo URI(Atlas)